Marnix0810/MAASL-scriptinglanguage/README.md

 ### Internals

-MAASL will have some internals that are handled before the modes can read them, these internals will be listed in [INTERNALS.MD](docs/INTERNALS/index.md).
+MAASL will have some internals that are handled before the modes can read them, [these internals will be listed in the documentary](https://marnix0810.github.io/MAASL-scriptinglanguage/INTERNALS/).